rust-lang/book/src/ch15-03-drop.md

 We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
-For example, when a `Box<T>` is dropped it will deallocate the space on the heap that the box points to.
+For example, when a `Box<T>` is dropped, it will deallocate the space on the heap that the box points to.

 In some languages, for some types, the programmer must call code to free memory or resources every time they finish using an instance of those types.
 Examples include file handles, sockets, and locks.
-If they forget, the system might become overloaded and crash.
+If the programmer forgets, the system might become overloaded and crash.
 In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert this code automatically.
 As a result, you don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with—you still won’t leak resources!